Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

 \subsection{Interstellar polarization}

 Polarization measurements of a SN are contaminated by ISP due to the intervening dust in the Milky Way and the host galaxy.
+To extract the intrinsic polarization of SN~2023ixf, we employ two different techniques.

+First, we use the dust extinction for the Milky Way and the host galaxy to estimate an upper limit in ISP.
 For SN~2023ixf, the dust extinction from the Milky Way is $E(B-V)_{MW}$ = 0.0074 mag \citep{Schlafly_2011}.
 To calculate the host galaxy extinction, \cite{Smith_2023} used high-resolution spectra to measure the equivalent width of the Na I D absorption lines at the redshift of SN~2023ixf and found $E(B-V)_{Host}$ = 0.031 mag\footnote{There is significant uncertainty in the relation from \citet{Poznanski_2012}}.
 Thus, the total extinction in the direction of SN~2023ixf is $E(B-V)$ = 0.0384 mag.
-Since the extinction value is greater than 0.01 mag as noted in \citet{Skalidis_2018}, the upper limit in polarization in the $V$ band induced by ISP (corresponding to the case in which the MW and host ISP align in angle) can be calculated using $p^{V}(ISP) < 9 E(B-V) \%$ \citep{Serkowski_1975}.
+Since the extinction value is greater than 0.01 mag as noted in \citet{Skalidis_2018}, the upper limit in polarization in the $V$ band induced by ISP (corresponding to the case in which the MW and host ISP align in angle) can be calculated using $p^{V}(ISP) < 9 E(B-V) \%$ \citep{Serkowski_1975}, assuming the dust in the host galaxy behaves similarly to the Milky Way dust.
 We caution that for low extinction environments, there are sightlines that show much higher levels of linear polarization than expected from this scaling relation \citep[see][]{Skalidis_2018}.
-With $E(B-V)=0.0384$ mag, we calculate the upper limit of the $V$-band interstellar polarization as $p^{V}(ISP) < 0.35\%$.
+With $E(B-V)=$ 0.0384 mag, we calculate the upper limit of the $V$-band interstellar polarization as $p^{V}(ISP) < 0.35\%$.
 This is consistent with the values of 0.35$\%$ and 0.37$\%$ calculated by \citet{Vasylyev_2023} and \citet{Singh_2024_23ixfPol}, respectively.